In the last section we computed a distribution given the data, whereas now we generate individual data points given the distribution.

 Bernoulli.

-Think of a Coin Flip: Heads=1 or Tails=0, with equal probability.
-In general, the probability of heads can vary. \[\begin{eqnarray}
+Think of a Coin Flip: Heads or Tails with equal probability.
+In general, a Bernoulli random variable denotes Heads as the event \(X_{i}=1\) and Tails as the event \(X_{i}=0\), and allows the probability of Heads to vary. \[\begin{eqnarray}

 X_{i} &\in& \{0,1\} \\